-Delta offers several co-brand credit cards through their partnership with American Express.
+Delta offers several co-brand credit cards through its partnership with American Express.
 The Gold Delta cards are the mid-level entry point of the card portfolio.
 These cards have an annual fee but also provide some excellent benefits if you’re an occasional Delta flyer.

-This review is for the business version of the Gold Delta SkyMiles American Express card.
+This review is for the personal version of the Gold Delta SkyMiles American Express card.
 If you decide that you want to sign up for this card, or any of the Delta American Express business credit cards, we’d appreciate if you use our link.
 We receive Delta SkyMiles for each referral and that helps us keep Your Mileage May Vary HQ going strong.

 So what type of benefits does this card provide upon signing up and does it make sense to keep this card for the long run?